turbot/tailpipe-docs/docs/collect/configure.md

 If your logs are not in a standard format or are not currently supported by a plugin, you can create [custom tables](/docs/collect/custom-tables) to collect data from arbitrary log files and other sources.

-Tables are implemented as DuckDB views over the Parquet files.
-Tailpipe creates tables (that is, creates views in the `tailpipe.db` database) based on the data and metadata that it discovers in the [workspace](#workspaces), along with the filter rules.
+Tailpipe creates DuckLake tables based on the data and metadata that it discovers in the [workspace](#workspaces), along with the filter rules.

-When you run `tailpipe query` or `tailpipe connect`, Tailpipe finds all the tables in the workspace according to the [hive directory layout](/docs/collect/configure#hive-partitioning) and adds a view for the table.
-The view definitions will include qualifiers that implement any filter arguments that you specify (`--from`,`--to`,`--index`,`--partition`).
+When you run `tailpipe query` or `tailpipe connect` with any filter arguments that you specify (`--from`,`--to`,`--index`,`--partition`), Tailpipe finds all the tables in the workspace according to the [hive directory layout](/docs/collect/configure#hive-partitioning) and filters the view of the table.

-You can see what tables are available with the `tailpipe plugin list` command.
+You can see what tables are available with the `tailpipe table list` command.

 ## Partitions
 A partition represents data gathered from a [source](/docs/collect/configure#sources).
 Partitions are defined [in HCL](/docs/reference/config-files/partition) and are required for [collection](/docs/collect/collect).